 Providing a safe learning environment is one of the guiding principles of the lab.
 This requires both an established culture of “safety first” and a thorough safety plan that addresses training, operations and access, maintenance, and responding to injuries.

 Safety training for users is split into two types: general and specialized equipment certification.
 The general safety training must be completed by any user prior to using the lab for project work.
 Exceptions include meetings, tutoring, workshops, or other activities not involving the use of tools or equipment.
 CLC faculty or administrators can provide exceptions on a case by case basis.

 General Training must be completed prior to using the lab’s hand tools and light power tools.
 General training can be conducted by faculty as well as the fab lab staff.
-General training includes the following modules, kept as Google docs and available to all instructors and lab staff:
+General training uses the following training PowerPoint, kept as Google docs and available to all instructors and lab staff:

 Various equipment requires training and certification prior to use.
 This requirement is based on either increased risk of injury, the cost of the equipment, complexity of use, or a combination of those.
 Training will include basic operation and safety requirements, tips and tricks, learning resources, and cleanup.
 Resources developed for equipment are included in Section 8.0.
 A list of certified users is kept next to the equipment Equipment requiring certification prior to use includes: